ken5watanabe-lab/FY2025-Laboratory-Research/README.md

 # 2025_Laboratory-Research
 ---

-This repository is used to manage the **code (analysis scripts, experimental programs, etc.)** created by students during the medical research training program.
+This repository is used to manage the **code (analysis scripts, experimental programs, etc.)** created by students during the Laboratory-Research program.
 The **main branch** contains the general description of the repository and links to each student’s branch.

 ## Repository Structure